February 5, 2026

 Spreadsheets work until they don't.
 Manual tracking is time-consuming, error-prone, and always out of date by the time you look at it.

 Sales and costs change daily.
 Fees update.
 Ad spend fluctuates.
 By the time you've exported data, cleaned it, and calculated margins, the numbers are already stale.
 You're making decisions based on last week's reality.
+As Shopify's profit margin calculator illustrates, even simple margin calculations require accurate, current inputs—and TikTok Shop adds layers of complexity that spreadsheets can't keep up with.

 Automated tools that sync directly with TikTok Shop and TikTok Ads give you real-time profit visibility without the manual work.
 Dashboardly pulls in orders, fees, refunds, ad spend, and COGS automatically—so you see true profit the moment it happens, not days later.